wish-wg/webrtc-http-egress-protocol/draft-murillo-whep.md

 --- abstract

-This document describes a simple HTTP-based protocol that will allow WebRTC-based viewers to watch content from streaming services and/or CDNs(Content Delivery Network)/WTNs(WebRTC Transmission Network).
+This document describes a simple HTTP-based protocol that will allow WebRTC-based viewers to watch content from streaming services and/or Content Delivery Networks (CDNs) or WebRTC Transmission Network (WTNs).

 --- middle